ccorsi/learning/aboutme.md

 # Conclusion

 I'd like to conclude that you will find areas of this web site that will contain _TODO_ entries that will be populated in the near future.
-As with any effort needed to create a web site.
-The main task will be rewriting and reworking of the contents.
-This is something that will become a continuous set of changes that will be part of this process.
+As with any effort needed to create a web site, the main task will be rewriting and reworking of the contents.
+This is something that will become part of this process.
 It is hoped that sooner rather than later these changes will become less frequent and that those changes will only be accounted by the newly added pages.
-That being said, I do hope that will enjoy what you see and that you get something from this endeavor.
+That being said, I do hope that you will enjoy what you see and that you get something from this endeavor.

 Thanks for coming along,

 Claudio

+{% comment %}
+Local Variables:
+backup-inhibited: t
+End:
+{% endcomment %}